mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 because they are hitting Analytics directly and not always necessarily touching your website.

 You should use regex filters in Analytics to prevent ghost referral spam.
-For this a simple google-exclude.txt file has been created for you and it is updated at the same time when the Nginx Blocker is updated.
+For this simple google-exclude-01.txt, 02.txt and 03.txt files have been created for you and they are updated at the same time when the Nginx Blocker is updated.

-###To stop Ghost Spam on On Analytics
+##To stop Ghost Spam on On Analytics
 Navigate to your Google Analytics Admin panel and add a Segment.
-(New Segment > Advanced > Conditions)

-This will need to be done on each and every site where you want this filter to be in effect.
+(New Segment > Advanced > Conditions) This will need to be done on each and every site where you want this filter to be in effect.

-Google has a stupid limit on the length of the regex so you need to break it up into multiple exclude filters
+Google has a limit on the length of the regex so it is now broken up for you into multiple google-exclude-*.txt files.

 | Filter          | Session       | Include                                  |